Escort Booking advice

 Mouthwash or chewing gum is often appreciated, as is staying away from strongly smelling foods, such as garlic, onions or curry.

-Do not stalk providers on social media – it makes them VERY uncomfortable!
 If you do happen to stumble across a providers private profile online – leave it alone!
-(They already have enough issues with Feds, LE.
-Banks, Immigration etc).

-Do not scratch or “hickey” a provider!
 This is not acceptable behavior and can cause infections.

-Do not flush condoms, or leave them on the floor/furniture.
 Same goes for wiping yourself on the furniture/curtains which is another common complaint.

 Do not go from ass to vag without prior consent (it’s not a porn movie).